Xi'an Entry Requirements

 Documents to Have Ready

-Must be valid for at least 6 months beyond your intended stay with at least two blank visa pages.
-Damaged passports may result in entry denial.
+Must be valid for at least 6 months beyond entry date with at least 2 blank pages

 Tips for Smooth Entry